 RF ablation is a good procedure to treat Barrett’s esophagus, which involves having precancerous cells in the lower part of the esophagus because of chronic acid coating the lower part of the esophagus over many years.

 The patient is given a sedative and then a catheter is placed into the esophagus.
 Radiofrequency waves are used to ablate the precancerous cells.
 The procedure lasts about 15 to 30 minutes.
-After the procedure (about two months later), the doctor insets an endoscope to see if there is any evidence of Barrett’s esophagus.
-If there is residual tissue, it is retreated with another round of RF ablation.
+After the procedure (about two months later), the doctor inserts an endoscope to see if there is any evidence of Barrett’s esophagus.
+If there is residual tissue, it retreats with another round of RF ablation.

 RF ablation can be used to get rid of uterine fibroids.
 The heat of the ablation equipment is successful in ablating the fibroids.
 The device has only recently been approved by the FDA.
 It is inserted through a laparoscope, which guides the ablation part of the device to the fibroid tissue, where it is ablated.

-If you or a loved one has suffered a spine injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+I'm Ed Smith, a Sacramento Personal Injury Lawyer.
+If you or a loved one has suffered a spine injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, call us at 916.921.6400 or 800.404.5400 for free, friendly advice.